What Training Is Needed to Become a Teacher Aide?

 As a teacher aide, also known as a teacher assistant, you'll assist teachers with educational tasks such as creating and following lesson plans or supervising a classroom.
 You'll perform routine tasks such as keeping classroom records, grading papers, issuing and supervising tests, overseeing recess periods, and setting up instructional equipment.

 Job Outlook and Salary

-The BLS notes that teacher aides earned a median of $24,430 per year.
-According to the BLS, teacher aides who were in the top 10% of wage in estimates had yearly incomes of at least $37,270 in 2014.
-Scientific research and development services and junior colleges were some of the top-paying industries for teacher aides as of 2014.
-The top-paying states included Alaska, Rhode Island, Maine, Nevada, and Washington.
+The BLS notes that teacher aides earned a median salary of $26,970 per year.
+According to the BLS, teacher aides who were in the top 10% of wage in estimates had yearly incomes of at least $41,020 in 2018.
+Scientific research and development services and junior colleges were some of the top-paying industries for teacher aides as of 2018.
+The top-paying states included Alaska, Massachusetts, California, Washington and the District of Columbia.